ranyitz/qnm/README.md

 > 3.10.1 (karma)
 ```

-Which means you have 3 occurences of lodash in your node_modules:
+Which means you have 3 occurences of lodash in your `node_modules`:
 1. `./node_module/lodash`
-2. `./node_module/cli-table2/lodash`
+2. `./node_module/cli-table2/node_modules/lodash`
-3. `./node_module/karma/lodash`
+3. `./node_module/karma/node_modules/lodash`

 ### list
 > alias: ls

-Returns a list of all modules in node_modules directory
+Returns a list of all modules in node_modules directory.
 ```bash
 qnm list
 ```